-Reproduced by the Casualty Actuarial Society and the Society of Actuaries with permission of the author.
+Reproduced by the Society of Actuaries with permission of the author.

-The Education and Examination Committee provides study notes to persons preparing for the examinations of the Society of Actuaries.
+The Education Committee provides study notes to persons preparing for the examinations of the Society of Actuaries.
 They are intended to acquaint candidates with some of the theoretical and practical considerations involved in the various subjects.
 While varying opinions are presented where appropriate, limits on the length of the material and other considerations sometimes prevent the inclusion of all possible opinions.
-These study notes do not, however, represent any official opinion, interpretations or endorsement of the Society of Actuaries or its Education and Examination Committee.
+These study notes do not, however, represent any official opinion, interpretations or endorsement of the Society of Actuaries or its Education Committee.
 The Society is grateful to the authors for their contributions in preparing the study notes.